Lahbab vs DDCR safari, Dubai's open dunes vs the permit-only reserve

 I asked why DDCR cost 7x Lahbab.
 The desk sent the levy breakdown, ranger payroll, ghaf reforestation, the oryx programme.
 Paid the AED 695 with a clear conscience.
 Counted 14 oryx before breakfast.

-WhatsApp the editorial desk for a tier-fit booking
+WhatsApp the editorial desk for a budget-fit booking

-Message the BookMySafari editorial desk on WhatsApp with the photograph the trip is for, the AED ceiling per adult, the traveller mix, and whether wildlife in the frame is a requirement.
-We route to the right dune system (Lahbab, the DDCR, or the do-both itinerary), the right tier across the AED 149 to AED 2,500 ladder, and confirm the exact pickup time for your hotel zone inside a single chat.
-Reply within reply within 10 minutes.
+Message the BookMySafari booking desk on WhatsApp with the photograph the trip is for, the AED ceiling per adult, the traveller mix, and whether wildlife in the frame is a requirement.
+We route to the right dune system (Lahbab, the DDCR, or the do-both itinerary), the right package across the AED 149 to AED 2,500 ladder, and confirm the exact pickup time for your hotel zone inside a single chat.
+Reply within 10 minutes.
 Bookings on this page are fulfilled by Velari Tourism L.L.C, DET license #1491675, in coordination with the DDCR's 6 licensed operators for any conservation routing.

 Message us on WhatsAppFrequently asked questions about Lahbab vs DDCR safaris